153rd Belmont Stakes Betting

 ||1957, 1959, 1962, 1967, 1975

-It really shouldn't be shocking that the old-time jockeys are the ones who have won the Belmont Stakes most often.
-The record of six held by Eddie Arcaro and Jim McLaughlin will probably never be touched again.
-The only man who is even halfway there and is still competitively racing is Gary Stevens, and at this point in his career, he's not sticking around long enough to win this race three more times.
-It's a real feat to win this race just once though, and any jockey who has his name in the list of Belmont Stakes winners should be celebrated.
+It really shouldn't be shocking that the old time jockeys are the ones who have won the Belmont Stakes most often.
+The record of six held by Eddie Arcaro and Jim McLaughlin will probably never be touched.
+Joel Rosario won his second Belmont Stakes last year and his third Triple Crown race taking Sir Winston to the winner’s circle.
+The only jockey who is even halfway to the record and still riding is Mike Smith, who took Justify to the Triple Crown in 2018.
+Now in his early-50s he's not sticking around long enough to win this race three more times.

 |James G. Rowe Sr.